JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 Note: these software WILL NOT be included in The Checker.

 Modern hearing aids fitting software which supports [Noahlink Wireless](https://www.himsa.com/products/noahlink-wireless/) and/or [Noahlink Wireless 2](https://www.himsa.com/products/noahlink-wireless-2/) programming interface should be certified *BEFORE* release.
 This means one can check [Certified Noahlink Wireless and Noahlink Wireless 2 Modules](https://www.himsa.com/products/noahlink-wireless-2/certified-noahlink-wireless-modules/) for upcoming version of fitting software before its release.

+### Note on Starkey server error

+Starkey has problem making their server's certificate chain complete.
+This causes server error while checking updates due to verification fail.
+In order to workaround this issue, this project has to update certification paths manually from time to time.

+In case of such error and for reasons unable to get the new version of The Checker, you can manually update such file by your self.
+Simply browse to [SSL Report of Starkey's update server](https://www.ssllabs.com/ssltest/analyze.html?d=inspireupdater.com), from one of the Certificate marked `Trusted: Yes`, show (expand) its Certification Paths, click on `Download chain` from any of its Trusted Path, save as `inspireupdater-com-chain.pem` to replace the old one.
+This will do the trick.